11 Unconventional Italian Writing Practice Ideas to Get You Writing

 Remember, a journal is for you—write like no one’s ever going to read it!

 If you find yourself struggling to come up with topics for your journal, make a journal prompt jar and fill it with ideas.
-Then, when you’re facing down some writer’s block, just reach in and pull out a random prompt to write about!
+Then, when you’re facing writer’s block, just reach in and pull out a random prompt to write about!

-8. Bullet Journal: Aim for Fluency
+9. Bullet Journal: Aim for Fluencyitalian-writing-practice

 If you’re feeling a bit more confident, step up the journaling game and keep your life organized with an Italian bullet journal.